andrewluetgers/mr-hiccup/README.md

 Mr. Hiccup is a DOM constructor add-on for underscore.js inspired by Hiccup for Clojure <https://github.com/weavejester/hiccup>, there is also another javascript Hiccup project <https://github.com/hns/hiccup.js>

-In the browser you can load the js file after underscore.js to add the following functions
+This is an add-on for for underscore.
+So in the browser you'll need to load that first

+npm module:

+	npm install grab

+when you require the npm module it will augment root._ if it exists or add it if it doesn't

+	require("mr-hiccup");

+Adds the following methods to _

 _.dom - the main utility for creating DOM nodes and HTML strings